-76. TFCC has a near average annual rate of fill in comparison to all entities, but only a one-quarter of a year's water supply available in storage.
-See Findings of Fact 68 and 70.
+79. TFCC has a near average annual rate of fill in comparison to all entities, but only a one-quarter of a year's water supply available in storage.
+See Findings of Fact 71 and 73.
 In dry years, the potential exists that its reasonable carryover will be less than its actual carryover.
-See Finding of Fact 69.
+See Finding of Fact 72.
 In the 2006 irrigation season, supplies were average, but TFCC's demands were below average.
-See Findings of Fact 22 and 29.
-Therefore, if 2006 is used as the BLY, it will predict zero reasonable carryover for TFCC.
-See Finding of Fact 67.
-The 2006/2008 BLY average reasonably predicts TFCC's reasonable carryover needs.12 Because of these factors, the estimated reasonable carryover for TFCC (29,700 AF) is appropriate.
-See Finding of Fact 67.
+Because of these factors, the estimated reasonable carryover for TFCC (29,700 AF) is appropriate.
+See Finding of Fact 70.